 For purposes of the Texas Public Information Act (PIA), "public information" means information that is written, produced, collected, assembled, or maintained under a law or ordinance or in connection with the transaction of official business:

-By an individual officer or employee of the District in the officer's or employee's official capacity and the information pertains to official business of the District.
+- By an individual officer or employee of a district in the officer's or employee's official capacity and the information pertains to official business of the district.

-"Official business" means any matter over which the District has any authority, administrative duties, or advisory duties.
+"Official business" means any matter over which a district has any authority, administrative duties, or advisory duties.

-Information is "in connection with the transaction of official business" if the information is created by, transmitted to, received by, or maintained by an officer or employee of the District in the officer's or employee's official capacity, or a person or entity performing official business or a governmental function on behalf of the District, and pertains to official business of the District.
+Information is "in connection with the transaction of official business" if the information is created by, transmitted to, received by, or maintained by an officer or employee of the district in the officer's or employee's official capacity, or a person or entity performing official business or a governmental function on behalf of a district, and pertains to official business of the district.

 The definition of "public information" above applies to and includes any electronic communication created, transmitted, received, or maintained on any device if the communication is in connection with the transaction of official business.